AllKind/ipset_list/README.md

 ipset_list
 ==========

-ipset set listing wrapper script
+ipset set listing wrapper script written for the bash shell.
+It allows you to match and display sets, headers and elements in various ways.

 Features: